mdn/advanced-js-fundamentals-ck/tutorials/object-oriented-javascript/README.md

 spot.sayHello(); // Hello, my name is Spot.
 ```

+### Your Turn: Quick Exercise

+Can you add a second method called `sayGoodbye` that enables each dog to bid farewell?

 ## Building a Calculator Object

 In this exercise, we'll build a `Calculator` constructor.
 We'll add some functionality to `Calculator.prototype`, which will be shared by all of the objects we create using the `Calculator` constructor.